|

 - ''Eastern Europe: Spatia Nova'', IV St. Petersburg Biennial, Russia

-- ''Art on Wheels'', project of ''Food Carrier/Papp'', Munich, Germany
+- ''Art on Wheels'', project of ''Food Carrier/Papp'', Munich,

 - ''Art in Landscape'', International Symposium, Gars-am-Kamp, Austria